 Born near Manchester, Danielle has spent most of her life in Australia and completed her undergraduate degree at the University of Sydney.
-She moved to Edinburgh in 2014 to undertake an MSc in Medieval Literatures and Cultures at the University of Edinburgh, where she is now a PhD Candidate in Medieval Studies, looking at trees in Middle English romance from an ecofeminist perspective.
+She moved to Edinburgh in 2014 to undertake an MSc in Medieval Literatures and Cultures at the University of Edinburgh, and she has just recently successfully passed her PhD viva in Medieval Studies, looking at trees in Middle English romance from an ecofeminist perspective.
 She became involved with SELCIE in October 2015 through her role as Principal Research Assistant on a project to catalogue the Museum of Childhood’s book stores, where she fell in love with all the little treasures to be uncovered when working with children’s literature.

 Morgan Boharski grew up as an avid reader in Montana, U.S.A.
-She began her academic career at the University of Washington in Seattle studying French and Classical Studies and is currently in the third year of her PhD research on literary depictions of women working with cloth in Old French literature at the University of Edinburgh.
+She began her academic career at the University of Washington in Seattle studying French and Classical Studies and recently completed a PhD on literary depictions of women working with cloth in Old French literature at the University of Edinburgh.
 After living in France and Germany for two years working with and teaching children, Morgan became interested in the ways in which books are used by children, both pedagogically and for pleasure, and found a home in the SELCIE project.

 Katie Forrester (Artist in Residence)

-Katie is a practice-based PhD candidate in the field of design at Edinburgh College of Art and the artist in residence for SELCIE.
+Katie has recently been awarded a practice-based PhD in the field of design at Edinburgh College of Art, and is the artist in residence for SELCIE.
 The Museum of Childhood archive provides a broad collection of children’s literature for an understanding of the different ways fairytales and folktales have been visually interpreted through history and across cultures.
 This residency informs her illustration work which is based on the archetypes found in folk and fairy tales across the world.
 The overall aim of Katie’s project is to explore the illustration of picture books as a platform to engage both the child and adult audience in intercultural communication.

 Lyn Stevens is a Curator at the Museum of Childhood, Edinburgh and leads the cataloguing project, which aims to widen access to the Museum’s stored book collection.
 The Museum established in 1955, was the world’s first Museum of Childhood and has the largest collection of childhood related material.
-The Museum holds approximately 11,000 books of all types, ranging from the C18th to the present day.
+The Museum holds approximately 15,000 books of all types, ranging from the C18th to the present day.
 Lyn is delighted that the SELCIE project has been able to add knowledge and enthusiasm to the book collection project.
-Her other current projects are researching representations of race and racial equality in Childhood collections, especially depicted through books and soft toys, and she is preparing for the development of a new gallery at the Museum located on the Royal Mile.
+Her other current projects are researching representations of race and racial equality in Childhood collections, especially depicted through books and soft toys, and planning phase 2 of the redevelopment of the Museum after the successful opening of the new Changing Childhoods Gallery in 2018.
 In addition to her role at the Museum of Childhood, Lyn also works as a Registrar at the National Museums of Scotland.